Applications have now opened for the 2019 Papin Prizes, which recognise the technical excellence in higher education and research.

 - Inspiration – cases where a nominees’ technical experience and knowledge has inspired others (colleagues, students, members of the public).

 - Innovation – cases where the nominees’ inventive thinking and/or novel application of technical skills has resulted in a successful resolution to a problem, improved efficiency or has resulted in the development of new scientific/technological concepts.

 - Personal/Professional Development – cases where nominees have undertaken significant personal development and/or increased their knowledge and technical ability (outside of their routine role) to the benefit of the university and beyond.

 - Expertise – cases where nominees have built a reputation as recognised leaders in their field of technical expertise.

 - Leadership/Collaboration – cases where strong technical leadership or collaboration had ensured a successful outcome.

 - Student Experience – cases where technical staff have gone “the extra mile” to support teaching and learning activities for students.

-The closing date for the third round of Papin Prizes is 31st January 2019.
+The closing date for the third round of Papin Prizes has now been extended to 20th February 2019.
 For more information please visit http://www.midlandsinnovation.org.uk/programmes/papinprizes.aspx